Aarya31/aarya31/README.md

  Hi there 👋 I am Aarya Prajapat.

-- 🔭 I’m currently working on my developement skills.
+- 🔭 I’m currently working in TCS as a software Engineer.
--🌱 I’m also learning backend and DSA.
+-🌱 I’m also learning backend and DSA in python.
 -👯 Looking to collaborate on webdev projects.